No, It can't be true.

 Lost in her thoughts, Minerva sat on an old armchair near the empty fireplace.
 She didn't hear Remus approaching with two steaming cups of tea, and gasped loudly when he sat on the couch in front of her.

-"Sorry, I didn't mean to startle you" he said, although he didn't sound sorry the least.
-The werewolf crossed his legs and fixed his gaze on the fireplace, playing distractedly with the mug in his hands.
+"Sorry, I didn't mean to startle you," he said, although he didn't sound sorry the least.
+With that, the werewolf fell again in his usual mutism, crossing his legs and playing distractedly with the mug in his hands.

 Minerva didn't know what to say or do.
 Maybe she only had to wait for Remus to speak up and tell her the full story.
 Maybe the werewolf expected her to forget everything and explain the reason of her visit.
 Finally, after a few minutes of unbearable quietness, the man broke the awkward silence.

-"As Albus told you, I saw her two years ago, in December.
+"As Albus told you, I saw her more than two years ago, in December.
 I was walking in muggle London and there she was, sitting in a small restaurant and surrounded by a dozen of people of her age, maybe just a bit older than her.
 She was laughing at something a boy next to her had said.
 Maybe he was her boyfriend, I don't know...
 I wanted to go in, I really did.
 I wanted to grab her and take away from that bunch of muggles.
 Before I could even think about opening the door of the restaurant, however, I managed to overhear part of the conversation.
-It turned out she was going to graduate in a few months and was a bit sad because she would have left her friends to go working as a doctor in America.
+It turned out she was going to leave soon.
+She was going abroad to work as a doctor and help some people with some sort of Mission.
 A doctor, Minerva.
-If she had stayed with me, she probably wouldn't have had enough money to go to a Muggle University!
-In that moment I understood that whoever took her away from me that day did the right thing.
+Had she stayed with me, she probably wouldn't have had enough money to go to a Muggle University!
+In that moment, I understood that whoever took her away from me that day did the right thing.
 That person gave her a future.
 That person gave her the possibility of living a happy life in which the biggest problem is to decide what to wear on her graduation day.
 I couldn't go in and destroy everything, could I?"

 Word after word Minerva felt her heart growing heavier and heavier.
-Remus was right: he didn't have a choice.
+No matter what her instinct told her, this time Remus' logic wasn't so farfetched.
 If the girl was happy, nobody had the right to take her and mess up her life completely.
 It was probably too late to try and regain her love and trust, anyway.
 The Transfiguration teacher sipped slowly her tea, trying to hide the sadness which was rapidly overwhelming her.
-After a few minutes she managed to swallow part of the lump in her throat.
+After a few minutes, the woman managed to swallow part of the lump in her throat and go on with her questions.

-For the first time, Remus Lupin's lips curled up in a small, sad smile.
+For the first time, Remus Lupin's lips curled up in a smile that wasn't ironical or hysterical.
+It was sad, but authentic.

 "What can I say, Minerva?
 She is Cassandra.
-The most beautiful woman the world will ever see", and then, almost unnoticed, a small tear fell on Remus' beard, shimmering like a dying star.
+The most beautiful woman the world will ever see."

-The couple sat in silence for a long time, both too overwhelmed by memories speak without crying.
+The couple sat in silence for a long time, both too overwhelmed by memories to make polite small talk.
 After almost an hour, Remus finally found the strength to clear his throat and speak.

 "So...
-I guess you didn't come here simply to scold me about my life decision, did you?"
+I guess you didn't come here simply to scold me about my life decisions, did you?"

 Minerva shook out of her reverie and sat up a bit straighter.

-Remus nodded, the cold mask of indifference finally disappeared from his face.
+Remus nodded, the cold mask of indifference slowly beign replace with one of mild confusion.

 "...
 And we can say that last year was not an exception to this.. tradition."

-" So Albus was thinking if you.. if you would be interested in getting the job".
+" So Albus was thinking if you would be interested in getting the job."

 "Are you... you are not joking, right?"